-The Google Home Hub is exceptional for controlling smarthomes, checking weather and news, and setting alarms or timers.
+The Google Nest Hub and Home Hub are exceptional for controlling smart homes, checking weather and news, and setting alarms or timers.
 But, if you don’t have the Ambient Display set to show your photos, you’re missing out on one of its best features.

-Google Home Hub Is More Than a Voice Assistant
+Google Nest Hub Is More Than a Voice Assistant

-You probably use voice commands quite a bit with your Google Home Hub, but that’s neglecting the main feature that separates the Hub from other Google Home devices—the display.
-The Home Hub’s display can show you the weather, play news with video, offer step by step recipe instructions, control your smart lights, and even play YouTube videos.
-But one of the Home Hub’s best features, ambient display mode, only appears when you’re not using the hub.
+You probably use voice commands quite a bit with your Google Nest Hub, but that’s neglecting the main feature that separates the Hub from other Google Nest smart speakers—the display.
+The Nest Hub’s display can show you the weather, play news with video, offer step-by-step recipe instructions, control your smart lights, and even play YouTube videos.
+But one of the Nest Hub’s best features, ambient display mode, only appears when you’re not using the hub.

 Upload Your Pictures to Google Photos

-To view your photos on your Home Hub, you’ll need to upload them to Google Photos.
-If you just want to see some beautiful art, however, you can skip straight to turning on Ambient Mode on your Google Home Hub.
+To view your photos on your Nest Hub, you’ll need to upload them to Google Photos.
+If you just want to see some beautiful art, however, you can skip straight to turning on Ambient Mode on your Google Nest Hub.

 If you haven’t already, you’ll want to start by uploading your pictures to Google Photos.
 It’s possible that all the photos you care about are already there, especially if you use an Android phone to take your pictures.
 But if you haven’t, start by going to Google Photos and logging in with your Google Account.
 Then upload any images you want to display on your Hubs.
 You can do this from the Google Photos iPhone and Android app as well, but if you already have all your photos on a computer, then you can load up everything at once from the browser.